ryanongra/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.
+This also resets the state of the program to when it is started to help the user in case they messed up the state.
+That is to say, the views will list all the members and events as well.

 ![help message](images/helpMessage.png)